emu-sh/.oh-my-comma/README.md

 To see more information about each command and its arguments, checkout the full [command documentation here.](/commands/README.md)

 ---

+# Fork management
+When you first run any `emu fork` command, `emu` will ask you to perform a one-time setup of cloning the base repository of openpilot from commaai.
+This may take a while, but upon finishing the setup you will be able to switch to any openpilot fork much quicker than the time it usually takes to full-clone a new fork the old fashioned way.

+For each new fork you install with the `emu fork switch` command, Git is able to re-use blobs already downloaded from commaai/openpilot and other similar installed forks, enabling quicker install times.

 # Git config